EscVM/TensorFlow_Face_Recognition/README.md

 - a solution is using k-neearest neighboorhood.
 The framework let you easily train a k-nn model with the acquired dataset and then perform inference with the trained model.
 This is faster and in most of the cases mantains a similar accuracy.
 - finally, we can train a simple multi-layer perceptron trained to classify new embeddings.
 We didn't include this multi-layer perceptron feature in this repository for a series of unfortunate events.

-Now, you should have all information to undestarstand what is going on in this repository, So, let's get started!
+Now, you should have all information to undestarstand what is going on in this repository.
+So, let's get started!

 # 1.0 Getting Started